Innova Castle

 We're not using "lab" as a marketing term.
 It describes how we actually work.
 We invest our own time and resources into research before we know whether it will lead to something commercially viable.
 Some projects reach validation.
 Some teach us something valuable about why a particular approach doesn't work.
 Both outcomes matter.

-Right now, our research spans financial risk detection (MSI, our most advanced project), hydrocarbon exploration (Oil Seeker), quantum decoherence analysis, and satellite signal processing (Sat Seeker).
+Right now, our research spans three domains: structural stress detection in financial markets, behaviour risk analysis for regulated industries, and anomaly detection in radio frequency and space signals.
 These aren't different products with different methodologies.
 They're different applications of the same foundational approach: using physics and mathematics to detect what conventional methods miss.

 The tradeoff